timbroder/timbroder.com/source/_posts/2015-07-28-recent-omnifocus-reading.markdown

 ---
 layout: post
-title: Recent Omnifocus Reading and things I want to try
+title: Recent Omnifocus Reading and Things I Want to Try
 date: 2015-07-28 15:56
+tags:
+    - omnifocus
+categories:
+    - Productivity
 ---

 I've been doing some reading on Omnifocus over the past few days.
 I've also purchases David Allen's new [GTD Book](http://amzn.to/1IDjHqq "GTD Book").
 Below are pieces of interest that I've found along with brief commentary on things I want to try.